bostonphp/PHP-Beginners-Book/bookshelv/readme.markdown

 - Make money online and sell your book online
 - Share your work online with others
-- Compatible output formats for eBok readers such as iPad, iPod, Kindle, Nook, etc
+- Compatible output formats for ebook readers such as iPad, iPod, Kindle, Nook, etc
 - Never overwrite each others work with revision control and merge

 **Interactive**